getninjas/whatsapp/README.md

 ### Setting up a WhatsApp Business API Client

-For the gem to be useful you need a WhatsApp Business account from facebook.
+For the gem to be useful you need a WhatsApp Business account from Facebook.
 You can get it here: https://developers.facebook.com/docs/whatsapp/getting-started

-That link also has the documentation for the whatsapp api, which this gem aims to encapsulate
+That link also has the documentation for the Whatsapp api, which this gem aims to encapsulate

 ### Instantiation